Welcome to my review of the best fly rods for beginners.

 I would recommend some!

-You might lose some flies
+You will lose some flies

 I quickly learned that flies come and go very quickly at the start, especially if you are fly fishing around trees.